Pwd9000-ML/blog-devto/posts/Github-Actions-Shells/Github-Actions-Shells.md

     shell: perl {0}
 ```

 The command used, perl in this example, must be installed on the runner.

-You can find more information on action shells on the [Github actions syntax page](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsshell)

-I hope you have enjoyed this post and have learned something new.
-You can also find the code samples used in this blog post on my [Github](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/DevOps-Terraform-Complex-Vars/code) page. :heart:
+I hope you have enjoyed this post and have learned something new. :heart: You can find more information on action shells on the [Github actions syntax page](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsshell)

 ### _Author_